The Pros and Cons of Underground Data Centers

 Underground properties have fewer access points — usually only one or two.
 While this is extremely valuable for maintaining a secure data center, it can be dangerous for staff members in an emergency.

 However, the number of staff members required to run the facility at one time is reasonably low.
-For example, a large data center requires only 157 staff members, including day and night shifts.
+For example, a typical U.S. data center requires only 50 full-time staff members, many of whom are contracted workers.
 A small crew could safely evacuate from only a few exit points.

 Is an Underground Data Center Right for You?

-In 2020, the U.S. invested $1 billion into data center real estate to meet rising demand.
 If your organization is planning to invest in data centers, an underground network might be worth considering.
-The construction costs are often far less than above-ground facilities.
-The built-in solid rock shell also shortens the construction timeline significantly.
-If speed to market is vital for your business, an underground facility could be the solution.
+The construction costs are often far lower than above-ground facilities, and the built-in solid rock shell significantly shortens construction timelines.
+With data center demand rapidly growing along with AI and cloud usage, this quick start is essential for leveraging speed to market.

 The subterranean temperatures could also save on operating costs.
-The naturally cool climate reduces the need for constant air conditioning.
+The naturally cool climate reduces the need for constant air conditioning even as the surface temperature keeps getting hotter.
 In an industry requiring a lot of power, an underground data center could help reduce energy consumption.

 Underground data networks have built-in security to protect your critical information.
 Plus, your computers and other IT equipment are safe from natural disasters and other physical threats.
 Subterranean data centers are secure, reliable and efficient facilities for storing valuable information.